IGIfeanyichukwu/sirimazone/README.md

 #### _...online movie store_

 Sirimazone is a full-stack online movie web application for managing video contents.
-Sirimazone is built with HTML, SCSS, JavaScript, jQuery, AJAX, Parcel, PHP and MySQL.
+Sirimazone is built with SCSS, JavaScript, jQuery, AJAX, Parcel, PHP and MySQL.

 ## License